To can listen to the podcast and read the show notes here

 Alex Skinner: Hi there.
 Thanks very much for having me.

-Michael Smith: Yeah thanks for staying up late, I know it's pretty late in the UK so appreciate you doing that.
+Michaela Light: Yeah thanks for staying up late, I know it's pretty late in the UK so appreciate you doing that.
 So, I think the question is what the heck is preside because not everyone uses it.
 It's not the most popular application framework CMS out there.

 Alex Skinner: No, it certainly isn't and there is what is preside now versus what it was historically.
 So historically in 2002, we were using a number of large content-management systems, we were implementing those for clients and these were big ticket items and we had a subset of clients that could afford those kind of systems and the rest of people couldn't and we were building applications with coldfusion.
 Invariably, what happened is that as we were building applications, the number of applications we were building started getting more and more complex.
 Our literal sort of framework for when people couldn't afford the big enterprise systems started getting more and more capable, to the point where … eventually we got to the point where we thought well actually, we're not far away now and the amount of functionality we need to add to sort of compete with the bigger systems is really quite thin.